The "Offers" view in the Skedulo mobile app shows the open job offers that are available (to the mobile user).

 Job Offer Notifications

 The mobile user is notified of a job offer via a message on their mobile device (a notification alert).
-In the main menu of the mobile app, a counter will appear on the "Offers" button.
+In the nav bar of the mobile app, a counter will appear on the "Offers" button.
 The counter represents the number of open (unclaimed) offers that are available.
 To view (or review) the job offers, tap on the "Offers" button.

 Figure 1.
 Receiving job offers on the Skedulo mobile app.

 The "Open Offers" view displays all the offers which are available to be claimed or declined.

 Open offers are listed in chronological order by job time.
 If by chance two offers have the same time set, then they are listed by job name (number)—with the higher job number appearing beneath the other.

 Tapping on the "Claim Job" button will submit a claim for the job (once it has been successfully confirmed).
 A banner will pop-up announcing that the offer has been claimed and a notification on the offer will indicate it is "Awaiting approval."

 Figure 2.
 Viewing and claiming jobs from the open offers view.

 Figure 3.
 The job offer claimed banner is visible at the bottom of the view.

 Note: Once a job has been claimed or declined there is no way to reverse the action from the mobile app.